facebook/react-native-website/docs/typescript.md

 ## Adding TypeScript to an Existing Project

-1. Add TypeScript and the React Native and Jest types to your project.
-(When you were using JavaScript these could have been added for you by your editor.)
+1. Add TypeScript, and the types for React Native and Jest to your project.

 ```sh
 yarn add typescript @types/jest @types/react @types/react-native @types/react-test-renderer
 # or for npm
 npm install --save-dev @types/jest @types/react @types/react-native @types/react-test-renderer
 ```

 2. Add a TypeScript config file.
 Create a `tsconfig.json` in the root of your project: